The Double Hoo Research Grant

 The Double Hoo Research Grant supports pairs of undergraduate and graduate scholars seeking to pursue research together.
 The program is intended to encourage collaborative interaction between the undergraduate and graduate communities throughout the University.
 Awards of up to $5,000 are granted to undergraduate/graduate pairs to be shared between the two at their discretion and used within one year.
 Faculty advisors receive $500 in research support.
 Grant recipients make a progress report and a final report to the Center for Undergraduate Excellence, and they present their research at a spring gathering.

 The Double Hoo program was originally created at the urging of the student-run Undergraduate Research Network and first offered in Spring 2004.
 In 2008, a generous grant from the Jefferson Trust allowed the Center for Undergraduate Excellence to reinstate the program after a two-year hiatus.
+The award is now supported with funding from the Center for Undergraduate Excellence, the Office of Vice President for Research, the School of Engineering and Applied Science, and the College of Arts and Sciences.

 - Who is eligible for a Double Hoo?